The Ultimate Guide to Leadership Skills – What Makes a Good Leader?

-Developed by Kenneth Blanchard and Paul Hersey in the late 1970’s/early 1980s, this refers to leaders having the ability to adapt their leadership styles based on the experience of the employee.
+Developed by Kenneth Blanchard and Paul Hersey in the late 1970’s/early 1980s, this refers to leaders having the ability to adapt their leadership skills and styles based on the experience of the employee.
 As a team grows, a leader should be able to move through each stage of the cycle.

 Hersey – Blanchard Leadership Behavioural Approaches

 - Directing will be for new tasks that the employee has no previous skill or knowledge in completing.
 This will require high directive and low supporting behaviour from the leader, see S1.

 - Coaching will be a task the employee has done with you, but can now be coached through doing alone.
 This will require high directive and high supportive behaviour, see S2.

 - Supporting will be a task the employee has been coached through, but can now attempt with limited support.
 This will require high supporting and low directive behaviour, see S3.